 - Charging – It really is inconvenient if you are not responsible and forget to charge a cart.
 Nothing is worse than having a golf cart die on the road or on the fairway at your local golf course!

 Average Price of an Electric Golf Cart

-Electric golf carts fall in the same range as gas golf carts, but electric golf carts actually tend to be a bit cheaper than gas golf carts on average.
+Electric golf carts fall in the same range as gas golf carts, but one thing these have going for them in the gas golf cart vs electric debate is that they actually tend to be a bit cheaper than gas golf carts on average.

 The same exact model in gas and electric is most likely going to be cheaper on the electric side.
 So, if you are a real bargain hunter, then electric might be the way to go since it is cheaper and often, they are cheaper to maintain.